Maryland Divorce Laws

 • The standard of living enjoyed in marital life

-• The capacity of the partner requesting spousal support to be partially or completely self supporting
+• The capacity of the partner requesting spousal support to be completely self supporting

-• If the grant of the award would result in the partner, from whom spousal support is demanded and who is a occupant of a related institution as mentioned in 19-301, to be eligible for medical assistance earlier than would normally take place
+• The grant of the award would result in the partner to be eligible for medical assistance earlier than the normal time

 Maryland Divorce Laws regarding Property Distribution